akshaybadola/pndconf/README.md

 # pypanprocess
-Automatic conversion of markdown to various formats with pre defined settings via templates and folder watch with preview
+Automatic conversion of markdown to various formats with pre defined settings via templates and folder watch with preview **The code is highly nascent and I wouldn't even call it alpha at this stage**

 --------